pedrocaixeta/pylovo_fork/docs/source/grid_generation/explanation/infdb_buildings_processor.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 - Extract from ``storeysAboveGround`` if available.
-- Otherwise, estimate using typical floor heights by type.
+- Otherwise, estimate using median floor heights of grouped by type of all buildings that had ``storeysAboveGround`` data.

 Touching Neighbors
 ~~~~~~~~~~~~~~~~~~